How to Calculate Your 2019 Income for Health Insurance

-To buy health insurance for 2018, you need to estimate how much you’ll make in 2018.
+To buy health insurance for 2019, you need to calculate your 2019 income.
 Your income determines how much you can receive in subsidies.
 But predicting income can be pretty tricky when you’re self-employed; when you set your own hours, it’s hard to predict what those hours will be for an entire year.

 For self-employed workers, business and personal deductions play a huge role in calculating income.
 The more business deductions you have, the lower your income.

-For example, let’s say you’re applying for health insurance, and the Stride Health website asks you for your projected 2018 income.
+For example, let’s say you’re applying for health insurance, and the Stride Health website asks you to calculate your 2019 income.

 If you put $50,000 into our site, you might see this as your recommended health plan: